tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Undelete-Blob.md

 ## Authorization

 The account owner can call the `Undelete Blob` operation.
-Additionally, anyone with a shared access signature that has permission to write to this blob or its container can call the operation.
+Additionally, anyone with a shared access signature who has permission to write to this blob or its container can call the operation.
 Finally, a security principal who is assigned a role with the `Microsoft.Storage/storageAccounts/blobServices/containers/write` action can also call the operation.

 ## Remarks

 When you undelete a soft-deleted blob, the blob and any associated snapshots are available for operations by using other APIs.
-When you undelete a blob that isn't soft-deleted, nor has any soft-deleted snapshots, the operation succeeds, without any changes.
+When you undelete a blob that isn't soft-deleted or has no soft-deleted snapshots, the operation succeeds without any changes.

 ## See also